GregRos/preszr/README.md

 ## Usage

-The `szr` package exposes three members.
+The `szr` package exposes three main members.

 By default, an object encoded using a major version of the package can't be decoded by a different version.
 This behavior can be turned off.